 While tooth decay is a common oral disease, it can be effectively treated in a number of ways.
 Depending on the size and extent of the decay, your dentist can prescribe fillings, crowns or full dental bridges to treat the damage.
 The maintenance of bridges, fillings and crowns is hassle-free and easy, and require the same amount of oral care that a patient gives their normal teeth.
 Regular flossing and brushing will help preserve your bridges, fillings and crowns for years to come, as well as prevent tooth decay from ever happening again.

-Preventive dentistry the practice of caring for your teeth to keep them healthy.
-This helps prevent cavities, gum disease, enamel wear and more.
-Through routine dental checkups and cleaning we will strive to help you improve and maintain good oral health and we will recommend a treatment plan that best suits your needs.
+Oral hygiene helps prevent cavities, gum disease, enamel wear, and more.
+Through routine dental checkups and cleaning, we will strive to help you improve and maintain good oral health and we will recommend a treatment plan that best suits your needs.

 Dental implants are a versatile choice for patients with missing teeth.
-Because they are made from titanium alloys, they are durable and require less follow-up visits to the dentist compared to dentures and dental bridges.
-They are ideal because they allow a patient to enjoy their new and functional teeth without hassle and worry that they might become loose.
-And just like normal teeth, they require the same amount of dental care, such as flossing and brushing – you’ll feel as if you’ve never lost your teeth in the first place.
+Just like normal teeth, dental implants require the same amount of dental care, such as flossing and brushing – you’ll feel as if you’ve never lost your teeth in the first place.

 A root canal is a treatment to repair and save a badly damaged or infected tooth.
 The procedure involves removing the infected area of the tooth, cleaning and disinfecting it and then filling and sealing it.
 The common causes for root canal treatment would be a cracked tooth, a deep cavity, repeated dental treatment to the tooth or trauma.

-Cosmetic Dentistry is dental work that improves the appearance of a person’s teeth, gums or bite.
-It is primarily focused on dental aesthetics in colour, position, shape size, alignment and overall smile appearance.
+Cosmetic dentistry is dental work that improves the overall appearance of a person’s teeth, gums, or bite.

-- If you’ve ever felt less than confident about your smile because of crooked, damaged or yellowed teeth, then we have excellent news for you.
-Cosmetic dentistry can improve everything you’ve ever disliked about your teeth, from their colour to their crooked positioning, and give you the beautiful, healthy-looking smile you’ve always dreamed of.Your dentist will use safe and effective techniques that can correct all the flaws that hamper your smile.If you need more information about Cosmetic Dentistry in GTA, contact us today.
+If you’ve ever felt less than confident about your smile because of crooked, damaged, or yellowed teeth, then we have excellent news for you.
+Cosmetic dentistry can improve everything you’ve ever disliked about your teeth, from their colour to their positioning, and give you the beautiful, healthy-looking smile you’ve always dreamed of.

-Canadian Dental Associates recommends children to visit the dentist when their first tooth erupts or as soon as they turn one.
+The Canadian Dental Association recommends children to visit the dentist when their first tooth erupts or as soon as they turn one.
 Early oral examination aids in the detection of the early stages of tooth decay.
-Early detection is essential to maintaining good oral health modify habits and treat as needed and as simply as possible.
+Early detection is essential to maintaining good oral health, modify habits and treat as needed and as simply as possible.

-Wisdom teeth are types of molars found in the very back of your mouth.
-They usually appear in your late teens or early twenties but may become impacted due to lack of space in the jaw or the angle of entry.
-This procedure can be done safely in the dental office through freezing or sleep dentistry.
+Third molars, also known as wisdom teeth, usually appear in your late teens or early twenties, but may become impacted due to lack of space in the jaw or the angle of entry.
+Wisdom teeth extraction can be performed safely in the dental office through local anesthetic, nitrous oxide and/or IV sedation.

-We are excited to now offer therapeutic Botox for patients that suffer from chronic TMJ and migraines caused by tension and grinding or clenching.
+We are excited to now offer Therapeutic Botox for patients that suffer from chronic TMJ, migraines caused by tension, grinding and clenching.

 The benefits of Botox for TMJ include:

-- Reduction of Jaw soreness/pain
+• Reduction of jaw soreness/pain

 • Minimize lock jaw

 • Reduced tension headaches

 • Effective way to relax facial muscles around the jaw